 In accordance with the purchase price method of accounting, the purchase price paid has been allocated to the assets acquired and liabilities assumed based on estimated fair values on the closing date.
-The Company carried out an analysis of the preliminary allocation of the excess consideration paid over the net assets acquired as disclosed in previous quarters of 2008.
-The measurement and allocation of intangible assets was completed during the third quarter of 2008.
-The final purchase price allocation based on estimated fair values of assets acquired and liabilities assumed are as follows:
+The Company is continuing to evaluate the assets acquired and liabilities assumed, and there may be adjustments to the estimated purchase date fair values.
+The preliminary purchase price allocation based on estimated fair values of assets acquired and liabilities assumed are as follows:

+\$

 Cash and bank balances 132

 Accounts receivable 989

 Other receivables 458

 Inventories 751

 Capital assets 318

 License [a] 636

 Accounts payable and accrued liabilities (1,224)

 Purchase price paid in cash 2,060